codeforpakistan/watchtower/README.md

 ## Project Overview

-Watchtower is a project aimed at continuously analyzing the quality and performance of government websites using Google's Lighthouse tool.
+Watchtower is a project aimed at continuously analyzing the quality and performance of government websites using Google's Page Speed insights API tool.
 The goal is to compile a report that provides an ongoing assessment of these websites, highlighting how they evolve and improve over time.
 By doing this, we aim to foster better digital governance and transparency.

 ## Features

 Crawl a predefined list of government websites.
-Utilize Lighthouse to analyze the front pages of these websites.
+Utilize Google Page Speed insights API to analyze the front pages of these websites.
 Generate reports with performance scores.
 Store and compare historical data to track changes and improvements.
 Publish an annual analysis on the state of digital governance.